enzdor/olives/README.md

 - /getPost/:id                     GET       done            to see the info of a post
 - /deletePost/:id                  DELETE    done            to delete a post (for admins)
 - /createPost                      POST      done            to create a new post
-- /createComment/:postId           POST      next            to create a comment
+- /createComment/:postId           POST      done            to create a comment
-- /deleteCooment/:postId           DELETE                    to delete a comment (for admins)
+- /deleteCooment/:postId           DELETE    done            to delete a comment (for admins)
 - /getUser/:userId                 GET       done            to get user info
 - /createUser                      POST      done            to create a new user
 - /deleteUser/:userId              DELETE    done            to delete an existent user